admart128/whisper-sandbox/admart128.md

     After this fix, clicking outside of an open context menu closes the menu.

 # Completed

+feat: Remove langdetect

+    Remove langdetect to make way for adding "Input Language" and "Output Language" OptionMenus next.

+    lang_code = "en" for the time being.

 refactor: Replace unintended continuous text translation with a translate command in the right-click context menu